 Despite its somewhat toy-like appearance, the new Nautica NMX 650 (ref.
-N18633G) diving watch may be a nice choice for those looking for an inexpensive beater that can be used as a diving companion.
+N18633G) diver may be a nice choice for those looking for an inexpensive beater that can be used as a diving companion.

-Although the watch is yet to be officially announced on Nautica’s official site and I wasn’t able to find an elaborated fact-sheet on the new NMX 650, it is pretty clear that the watch nicely fits in their current model range: both stylistically and ahem philosophically.
+Although the watch is yet to be officially announced on Nautica’s official site and I wasn’t able to find an elaborated fact sheet on the new NMX 650, it is pretty clear that the NMX 650 nicely fits in their current model range: both stylistically and ahem philosophically.

 The timekeeper is going to be delivered in a huge stainless steel case.

-Around 50 millimeters in diameter (the crown is probably not included,) the body of the watch is equipped with a rotating bezel that has its standard diving scale color-keyed to the silicone strap.
+Around 50 millimeters in diameter (the crown is probably not included,) the body is equipped with a rotating bezel that has its standard diving scale color-keyed to the silicone strap.

-Judging by the photos, so far the American brand (from 1969 Nautica Watches is officially a part of the famous Timex conglomerate) is going to offer at least three versions of the watch differing only with colors of their straps and bezels: orange, yellow and electric blue.
+Judging by the photos, so far the American brand (from 1969 Nautica Watches is officially a part of the Timex conglomerate) is going to offer at least three versions differing only in colors of their straps and bezels: orange, yellow and electric blue.

-By the way, speaking of straps, it looks like Nautica’s designers tried really hard to allow the watch use straps of standard size (probably, 22 or 24 millimeters.)
-However, due to this approach the rubber band looks to narrow in its, um, widest part somewhat detracting from the timekeeper’s solid look.
+By the way, speaking of straps, it looks like Nautica’s designers tried hard to allow the watch to use straps of standard size (probably, 22 or 24 millimeters.)
+However, due to this approach, the rubber band looks too narrow in its, um, widest part somewhat detracting from the timekeeper’s solid look.

 Like the current BFD series, the new NMX 650 sports a pair of wide, open-worked hands that remind me of some Zodiac divers.

-Thanks to luminous triangle-shaped spots on the tips of the hands and the Rolex-style hour markers on the matte black face of the watch, the timepiece offers easily readable layout, which has a good potential of being legible even deep under water, where there is almost no natural light.
+Thanks to luminous triangle-shaped spots on the tips of the hands and the Rolex-style hour markers on the matte-black face, the timepiece offers an easily readable layout, which has a good potential of being legible even deep underwater, where there is almost no natural light.

-Still no info on price, but I doubt that it will be more expensive than $200-$250*.
+Still no info on the price, but I doubt that it will be more expensive than $200-$250*.